Multistage Mixed Precision Iterative Refinement: Introduction

 In terms of both cost and range of condition numbers to which the algorithm can be applied, we expect SGMRES-IR to be, in general, somewhere between SIR and GMRES-IR.
 For example, if we use single precision for $u_f$, double precision for $u$, and quadruple precision for $u_r$, SIR is guaranteed to converge to the level of double precision in both forward and backward errors as long as the infinity-norm condition number of the matrix $A$, $\kappa_\infty(A)=\Vert A \Vert_{\infty} \Vert A^{-1} \Vert_{\infty}$, is less than $2 \cdot 10^7$.
 For SGMRES-IR, this constraint becomes $\kappa_\infty(A)\leq 10^{10}$.
 GMRES-IR, on the other hand, only requires $\kappa_\infty(A)\leq 2\cdot 10^{15}$.
 Thus going from SIR to SGMRES-IR to GMRES-IR, we expect that these algorithms will be increasingly expensive but also expect that they will converge for increasingly ill-conditioned matrices.
 We note this may not always be the case.
 For some precision combinations, SGMRES-IR has a tighter constraint on condition number than SIR (see \cite{h:21}), although this may be an artifact of the analysis.
 Also, the metric of relative ``cost'' is difficult to determine a priori, in particular between SGMRES-IR and GMRES-IR, since it depends on the number of GMRES iterations required in each refinement step.

 It is thus difficult to choose a priori which particular variant of iterative refinement is the most appropriate for a particular problem.
-It is often the case in practice that a user does not know the condition number of their matrix.
-Further, even if the matrix condition number meets the constraint for convergence for the chosen iterative refinement algorithm, the convergence rate may be unacceptably slow, or each step may require so many GMRES iterations that it becomes impractical.
+Even if the matrix condition number meets the constraint for convergence for the chosen iterative refinement algorithm, the convergence rate may be unacceptably slow, or each step may require so many GMRES iterations that it becomes impractical.
+Further, as our experiments show, the condition number constraints in the literature are can be too tight, meaning that for some problems a given refinement scheme converges even when the analysis indicates that it may not.
+This could lead users to select a more expensive iterative refinement variant than is actually needed in practice.

-In this work, we aim to solve this problem through the development of a three-stage, three-precision iterative refinement scheme, which we abbreviate TSIR.
-Our approach automatically switches between variants if slow convergence is detected using stopping criteria based on the work in \cite{dh:06}.
-In Section \ref{sec:tsir}, we first present the TSIR algorithm and give a motivating numerical example.
+In this work, we aim to solve this problem through the development of a multistage, three-precision iterative refinement scheme, which we abbreviate MSIR.
+Our approach automatically switches between solvers and precisions if slow convergence (of the refinement scheme itself or of the inner GMRES solves) is detected using stopping criteria adapted from the work in \cite{dh:06}.
+Two novel aspects of our approach are (1) we attempt to use ``stronger'' solvers before resorting to increasing the precision of the factorization, and (2) when executing a GMRES-based refinement algorithm, we modify the stopping criteria to also restrict the number of GMRES iterations per refinement step.

+Table \ref{tab:cost} shows why first switching the solver may be more favorable from a performance perspective; whereas increasing the precision and recomputing the factorization will cost $O(n^3)$ flops in precision $u_f^2$, where $u_f$ is the current factorization precision, using the existing factorization and performing $k$ total GMRES iterations may be faster, requiring $O(n^2k)$ flops in precision $u$.
+This motivates point (2) above.
+If the number of GMRES iterations $k$ is too large, then one (S)GMRES-IR refinement step at least as expensive as recomputing the factorization in a higher precision ($u$ for SGMRES-IR or $u^2$ for GMRES-IR).

+Our approach may serve to improve existing multistage iterative refinement implementations.
+For example, the MAGMA library \cite{tdb10} currently uses a variant of SGMRES-IR and if convergence is not detected after the specified maximum number of iterations, the factorization is recomputed in a higher precision and the refinement restarts.
+Our numerical experiments confirm that it may be beneficial to first try a different solver before resorting to recomputing the factorization.

+In Section \ref{sec:tsir}, we present the MSIR algorithm and give a motivating numerical example.
 We then give details of the stopping criteria used and summarize the analysis for each algorithm variant from \cite{ch:18} and \cite{h:21}.
 In Section \ref{sec:results} we present more thorough numerical experiments on both random dense matrices and matrices from the SuiteSparse collection \cite{dh:11}.
 We conclude and discuss future extensions in Section \ref{sec:conclusions}.